Definition and Examples About How to Involve Employees

 - Consult: the supervisor invites input into a decision while retaining authority to make the final decision herself.

-- Join: the supervisor invites employees to make the decision with the supervisor.
+- Join: the supervisor invites employees to decide with the supervisor.
 The supervisor considers her voice equal in the decision process.

 - Delegate: the supervisor turns the decision over to another party.